ExchangeUnion/docs/XU-TechnicalPaper.md

 Makers are earning XUC, takers are paying in XUC for filling orders.
 Makers set a price for each order in a specified fee field.
 We aim to establish a fee market where makers are competing with a combination of order quantity, price and XUC fee.
 A taker pays the full XUC fee via a default Raiden Channel to the maker.
 It's down to exchanges to take over the role of handling XUC payments and earnings for their users or integrate this as a business model for traders.

 4. Punish malicious behavior
 Market makers are required to stake a certain amount of XUC in a smart contract in order to be able to act as a market maker.
-This will be used to execute punishments.
+This will be used to execute punishments, for example if a XU node creates HTLCs in an atomic swap, but never releases the preimage to execute them.

 5. Privacy between two trading parties (not part of PoC) As it is the case on regular digital asset exchanges, a maker and a taker should have the option to remain anonymous to avoid biased behavior and preserve privacy.
 On payment channels this is taken care of by [onion routing](https://github.com/lightningnetwork/lightning-rfc/blob/master/04-onion-routing.md).
 A tor-hidden service for order book information exchange is currently being explored, but is not a priority for the PoC for now.